Welcome to this, the first in a series of interviews and articles focusing on our forthcoming game, Miremarsh.

 Andrés: Yeah, I’m the Room 17 Games illustrator and I’m very happy to be part of the team.

-Paul: So tell me about the next game from Room 17, Miremarsh.
+Room 17 Games: So tell us about the next game from Room 17, Miremarsh.

 Andrés: I developed the style and a lot goblins, creatures, places, pet’s; it really has been a lot of work.
 It’s has been an amazing experience, and I’ve enjoyed it so much.

-Andrés: My favorites are the Fenn Lord and one of the goblins, Mixer.
+Andrés: My favorites are the Fenlord and one of the goblins, Mixer.

 Andrés: Thank you. 🙂